GSA-TTS/usagov-benefits-eligibility/content/life-events/military-service.md

 secondaryHeadline: "Military Service Benefits"

 eligibilityCriteria:
-  - label: "About the person who died"
-    description: "Please check all the boxes that best describe the person who died."
-    criteriaGroupKey: deceased
-    criteriaKeys:
-      - deceased_paid_into_SS
-      - deceased_died_of_COVID
-      - deceased_death_location_is_US
-      - deceased_public_safety_officer

   - label: "About the military service"
     description: "Please select options and check all the boxes that best describe the person who died."
     criteriaGroupKey: military